-Learning English Made Easy with Suffixes and Cognates
+Learning English Made Easy

 In today’s increasingly global world of business, the Internet, entertainment, and the media, the domination of the English language is overwhelming.
 For example, a girl and boy meet on holiday in Thailand.
 He is from Holland, she from Japan.
 What option do they have but to try and communicate in English?
 In love as much as in business and work opportunities, learning fluent English is of paramount importance.
 But why should this be so?